carrieyanzh/SeleniumJava/README.md

 Always target the element that actually contains the visible text (like the <span> here), not the parent <a> if it contains icons or extra nested tags.

 Keep XPath as short and robust as possible to avoid brittle locators when HTML changes.

+1️⃣ final in Java

+final on a local variable means: once assigned, the variable cannot point to another object.

+It does NOT make the object itself immutable.
+You can still call methods on it and change its internal state.